luajunan/TeamTitan_R.E.D_SCDFXIBM/README.md

 Manually assessing photos of onsite information before pushing out notifications to CFRs can be faster
 ### How can technology help:
 Speed up photo classification and assessment, pushing out notifications simultaneously.Visual Recognition of the photos will allow quicker assessment, resulting in simultaneous notification of SCDF personnel, CFRs and non-CFRs, bridging the time lag of manually assessing and pushing out notifications thereafter
-### Create a function:
+### The idea:
-To create a platform to bridge the gap between civilians and our task force in order to provide professional help in times of a crisis.
+To create a function to bridge the gap between civilians and our task force in order to provide professional help in times of a crisis.

 ## Pitch Video
 [![Watch the video](- insert ss-)](-insert video link-)